camunda/blog.camunda.org/content/post/2017/06/camunda-bpm-custom-batch-1.0.0.md

 The idea of the Camunda Batch is to separate the entire work called batch into smaller pieces called chunks First you have to define a job handler, which processes the batch chunks.
-All the boilerplate stuff like creating batch jobs,
+All the boilerplate work like creating batch jobs,
 saving and reading batch configuration is done in the abstract class `CustomBatchJobHandler`, which is part of the extension.

 A good starting point is to extend the `CustomBatchJobHandler` and override the following two methods: